CaTS | Information Technology

 Two Types of Rubrics

 When you create a rubric in Pilot, you must choose which type you want.
-You won’t be able to change its type later.
-So you’ll want to understand the difference between these two types before you begin.
+Be sure to consider your options because you won’t be able to change its type later.
+So, you’ll want to understand the difference between these two types before you begin.

-• A holistic rubric uses one set of levels to assess the whole activity.
+• holistic rubric uses one set of levels to assess the whole activity.

 • An analytic rubric breaks the assessment into multiple criteria so you can assess each aspect of the activity.